 Authors: Moustapha Diaby

-Address: Operations and Information Management, University of Connecticut, Storrs, CT 06268, USA
+Addresses: Operations and Information Management, University of Connecticut, Storrs, CT 06268, USA

 Abstract: In this paper, we present a first linear programming (LP) formulation of the vertex colouring problem (VCP).
 The complexity orders of the number of variables and the number of constraints of the proposed LP are O (δ9·ς3) and O (δ8·ς3), respectively, where δ and ς are the number of vertices and the number of available colours in the VCP instance, respectively.
 Hence, the proposed model represents a reaffirmation of |P = NP|.
 First, we develop a bipartite network flow (BNF) based model of the problem.
 Then, we use a graph-based modelling framework similar to that of Diaby to develop the proposed LP model.
 A numerical example is used to illustrate the approach.

 Keywords: vertex colouring; graph colouring; vertex packing; linear programming; combinatorial optimisation; computational complexity; bipartite network flow; graph-based modelling.

-Int.
-J. of Mathematics in Operational Research, 2010 Vol.2, No.3, pp.259 - 289
+International Journal of Mathematics in Operational Research, 2010 Vol.2 No.3, pp.259 - 289